 Written by: Greg Ellifritz

-I like going to the movies.
-In the last few weeks, I’ve gone to the theater a couple times.
-I’m thinking that I can write off my tickets for John Wick 2 as a tax deductible training expense.
+I like going to movies in a theater.
+A couple weeks ago, I saw the latest John Wick movie.
+With all the gunfights in that flick, I’m thinking that I can write off my tickets as a tax deductible training expense.

 The other aspect that is somewhat unique in a movie theater is the extremely wide threat field.
 In many public locations, you can limit the area from which an attack can be launched by sitting with your back against a wall.
 Not possible in a movie theater.
 The threats can appear from a 360 degree circle.
 Even if you sit in the extreme rear of the theater or far on one side, there is still an aisle between you and the wall.
 You still have to pay attention to all directions when scanning for potential threats.